-A Future-Fit Business preserves the health of all natural resources it relies on, as well as that of all ecosystems and communities impacted by its sourcing activities (e.g. farming, fishing, hunting, rearing animals, mining).
+A Future-Fit Business preserves the health of all natural resources it directly manages, as well as that of all ecosystems and communities impacted by sourcing activities it conducts itself (e.g. farming, fishing, hunting, rearing animals, mining).

 What this goal means